Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

 \begin{lemma} Given a graph $G$ representing a code, the graph transformation $\text{LCV}(G, u)$ for $u \in \CI$ can be implemented with a quantum circuit of depth at most $\deg(u)$.
 There is an efficient algorithm outputting this circuit. \end{lemma} \begin{proof} $\text{LCV}(G, u)$ is implemented by $CZ_{vw}$ for all $(v, w) \in K(N(u))$.
 Since $|N(u)| = \deg(u)$, each node in $K(N(u))$ has degree $\deg(u) - 1$.
 By Vizing's theorem, there is an efficient algorithm to arrange the $CZ$ gates to have depth at most $(\deg(u) - 1) + 1 = \deg(u)$. \end{proof}

 \begin{theorem} Let $G$ be a graph.
-There is an efficient algorithm which finds a circuit that implements the logical $\sqrt{X} = H S H$ gate on an input node $u$ with depth at most $\deg(u) + 1$. \end{theorem} The proof is a direct consequence of Claim~\ref{clm:logical} and Lemma~\ref{lemma:lc-bound}.
+There is an efficient algorithm which finds a circuit acting on the encoded space of the code given by $G$ that implements the logical $\sqrt{X} = H S H$ gate on an input node $u$ with depth at most $\deg(u) + 1$.
+Here $H$ is the Hadamard gate and $S = |0\rangle\langle 0| + i |1\rangle\langle 1|$ is the phase gate. \end{theorem} The proof is a direct consequence of Claim~\ref{clm:logical} and Lemma~\ref{lemma:lc-bound}.

 In general, we do not see a way to completely reduce the implementation depth of an arbitrary Clifford circuit because the Hadamard gate does not appear amenable to further optimization.
 To have a complete set of Clifford operations which can be implemented in depth strictly better than that of Theorem~\ref{thm:generic_logical_gate}, one solution is to start with a self-dual CSS code, which admits a transversal Hadamard.
-In this case, the local complementation simplifications that push a $H$ gate through to the output will cancel out in just the precise way as to produce $H$'s on all output nodes while preserve the graph structure. $\set{H, \sqrt{X}, CZ}$ is a generating set of the Clifford group, and thus the above results imply that any self-dual CSS code implements logical Cliffords at a depth that is reduced by at least a factor of 2 from the generic procedure of Theorem~\ref{thm:generic_logical_gate}.
+In this case, the local complementation simplifications that push a $H$ gate through to the output will cancel out in just the precise way as to produce $H$'s on all output nodes while preserving the graph structure. $\set{H, \sqrt{X}, CZ}$ is a generating set of the Clifford group, and thus the above results imply that any self-dual CSS code implements logical Cliffords at a depth that is reduced by at least a factor of 2 from the generic procedure of Theorem~\ref{thm:generic_logical_gate}.